 A commercial mining permit will be required after the bulk sample is completed.
 The Company will file an amended Environmental Assessment to reflect any differences between the current permit provisions and commercial production.
 The Company anticipates these amendments to be minor as a result of the little surface impact and relative small scale operation at La Sal.
 It should be noted, however, that completion of the bulk sample program is not currently a short-term objective for Laramide and that consequently the events outlined above may not occur for some time.

 The permit for La Sal positions Laramide to meet the Company’s stated objective of near-term production visibility from its U.S. asset base.

-The extensive historical work done at La Sal by Homestake will facilitate future development now that a permit has been granted to Laramide.
+Extensive historical work done at La Sal by Homestake will facilitate future development now that a permit has been granted to Laramide.
 A ventilation raise at site and 1,200 meter access drive was completed by Homestake in the early 1980s and they delivered an estimate of 46,000 tons of uranium ore to off-site mills.
 Homestake chose not to enter into commercial production in the early 1980s because of steep declines in the price of uranium.

 Laramide will commence underground exploration and development activities which if positive, could ultimately lead towards commercial production.
 The Plan of Operations highlights the small scale mining operation approved by the BLM.
-La Sal is a perfect source for this mill, with good quality high grade ore.